Skip to primary navigation Skip to content Skip to footer

 Current Water Temperature:

-70 Degrees, which combined with afternoon warm temperatures is just about perfect tubing weather once levels return to normal.
-Warm and refreshing.
+84 Degrees, which combined with afternoon warm temperatures is just about perfect tubing weather.
+Refreshing temps.

 Current Water Condition:

-Helpful Hint: as is always the case with late spring, changing conditions are normal and we recommend checking back before you make a trip out to see us without a reservation.
+Helpful Hint: as is often the case for early summer, changing conditions are normal and we recommend checking back before you make a trip out to see us without a reservation.
 If possible, get those reservations in!
 Reservations help us prepare for you before you arrive, and also greatly speed up the check in process.

 (NOTE: If the graphs above don’t show today’s levels, it means you have visited the site before.
 Hold down the ctrl button and click the page refresh icon, top left on your browser, to reset cache)